jarcode-foss/Consoles/COMPILING.md

 - You need a maven installation.
 BuildTools will download one for itself, you can simply add its maven directory to your system path, or install maven normally (on most Linux distributions, you can run `apt-get install maven2`)

+### Natives

-- consoles-computers contains natives that only compile and run on Linux, which means if you're trying to compile the plugin for any other platform, you need to remove the `consoles-computers` from the root `pom.xml`.
-This means you cannot compile or use consoles-computers on any other platform.
+`consoles-computers` contains natives that only compile and run on Linux, which means if you're trying to compile the plugin for any other platform, you need to remove the `consoles-computers` from the root `pom.xml`.
 If you are compiling on another platform, run `mvn install` instead of using a the build script.

+If you are on Linux, there are two dependencies.
+The first is LuaJIT, which you do not need to provide (although you can replace it with your own build).
+The second is `libffi`, which _should_ come with your distribution.
+If it does not, you need to install it through your package manager.

 ### Compiling